“We want to guide our clients to chart a course”

 Brent sees commerce in the Rembrandt print.
 “It’s from my favorite period in art history, the transitional period in Holland in the 1600s when wealthy merchants could pay to have their portraits and family scenes drawn.
 It was the first real depiction before cameras of real people doing real things.
 Prior to that, most Western art had been focused on monarchical or religious subjects.”

 Brent is the grandson and son of attorneys.
-His younger brother, Mark, is a law partner.
+His late younger brother, Mark, was a law partner.
 Brent took the entrance test for law school at Kenyon College because it was offered, although becoming an attorney was not a goal.
 But now that he is one, he can’t imagine a better calling than helping people solve problems.

 As a boy, Brent says he was a nerd and an introvert.
 He says it is fortunate for his knees and hips that he was not an athlete.
 He read encyclopedias.
 As an eighth grader, he remembers reading Thor Heyerdahl’s “Kon-Tiki” and William Shirer’s “The Rise and Fall of the Third Reich.”